landerox/landerox/README.md

 ### Hi there 👋

+I'ma  Venezuelan living in Chile, with a constant passion for technology and cloud development.
+This repository serves as my personal "sandbox", where I share my experiments and explorations in optimizing data workflows using various tools and configurations.
+Dive into the code, configurations, and my insights, and feel free to contribute your own!

 <!--
 **landerox/landerox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.